 If you are wondering how to make blue gin you’re in the right place!
 You can turn your favorite gin blue with the addition of edible flowers, we recommend violets and clitoria flowers (available here).
-Dried flowers come with the advantage of being storable although fresh flowers can look stunning in the glass.
-If using dried flowers the time required is reduced dramatically.
+Dried flowers come with the advantage of being storable although fresh flowers look stunning in the glass.
+If using dried flowers the time required is reduced, dramatically.

 How to make blue gin